-Q: We are having a problem with our associate pastors not turning in their church credit card receipts.
+Q: Our associate pastors will not turn in their credit card receipts for business expenses.
 Our senior pastor would like to deduct any undocumented church credit card charges from the offending employees’ pay.
 I’m not sure this is legal.
 Of course, they know that they are never to use the card for personal expenses.
 We do not doubt some charges are legitimate church expenses.
 We trust our pastors, but we need to account for each transaction.
-Is it legal to deduct personal charges from their pay?
+Is it legal to deduct undocumented charges from their pay?

 When an employee adequately accounts for charges, the payment qualifies as an “accountable” reimbursement.
 An accountable reimbursement does not count as taxable income.